 How Do You Deal With a Chemical Pregnancy?

 It is entirely up to you how you deal with this situation.
 For some people (and I have seen people go through this), they get a positive pregnancy test and are very excited, and then all of a sudden they are shocked because their period arrives.
-This can be a very devastating experience as you are not expecting it and can take some getting over, so just give yourself some time.
+This can be a very devastating experience as you are not expecting it and it can take some getting over, so just give yourself time.